 Also, consider these tips for preparing your home and reducing the chances of contamination.

 - Consider all items coming in from the outside to be contaminated and should be washed with antibacterial soap or a chlorine mix before handling with bare hands.
-Therefore, any item you pick up after the emergency starts need to be handled accordingly.
+Therefore, any item you pick up after the emergency begins needs to be handled accordingly.

 - Any time you come into near contact with anybody who is infected, you will need a shower.
 This is not an option.